At a glance

 What will you achieve?

-On completion of Hands-On Directing: Part One, students will have acquired the skills, knowledge and practical experience to then step behind the camera and direct your own projects.
+On completion of Hands-On Film Directing you will have acquired the skills, knowledge and practical experience to enable you to then step behind the camera and direct your own projects.

 How will you be taught?